elephantscale/internet2-cloud-course-v2/labs/01-intro/aws.md

 ## 2. AWS-CLI on your computer

-Or you can install AWS CLI on your local computer.
+You can also install AWS CLI on your local computer.

 ## Installing AWS-CLI